Chaparral High School (Temecula, California)

 Chaparral High School, colloquially known as Chap, is a public, 4-year comprehensive high school in Temecula, California, United States.
 The school serves students in grades 9 through 12 and is one of five high schools in the Temecula Valley Unified School District.

 History

 The school opened in 1997 with a class of freshmen and sophomores, and added juniors the following year and seniors after that, graduating its first class in 2000.
 It was the second comprehensive high school built in the Temecula Valley Unified School District, after Temecula Valley, and was constructed at a cost of $36 million.
 The puma was chosen over the cougar for the school mascot, and platinum was chosen for a school color instead of flat silver.
 It was also named a California Gold Ribbon School in 2017.

 The school became the subject of media attention after it cooperated with the local police in orchestrating an undercover drug sting which resulted in the arrest of an autistic teenager.

+The school was named the best National Student Section by the Student Section Report in 2024.